rutujasjadhav/Restaurant-Visits-Database-System/README.md

 2. Install required R packages: `DBI`, `RMySQL`, `RSQLite`, `dplyr`, `knitr`, `kableExtra`.
 3. Place the CSV and SQLite files in the `data/` folder.
 4. Update the Aiven MySQL credentials in the connection block.
-5. Run `createDB.PractI.JadhavR.R` to create the schema.
+5. Run `createDB.R` to create the schema.
-6. Run `loadDB.PractI.JadhavR.R` to batch-load all data (note: this may take 15–25 minutes on the full dataset).
+6. Run `loadDB.R` to batch-load all data (note: this may take 15–25 minutes on the full dataset).
+7. Run `testDBLoading.R` to verify the data loaded correctly.
-7. Run `StoredProcedures.JadhavR.R` to create and test stored procedures.
+8. Run `StoredProcedures.R` to create and test stored procedures.
-8. Knit `RevenueReport.PractI.JadhavR.Rmd` to generate the analytics report.
+9. Knit `RevenueReport.Rmd` to generate the analytics report.
-9. To reset the database, run `deleteDB.PractI.JadhavR.R` followed by `createDB.PractI.JadhavR.R`.
+10. To reset the database, run `deleteDB.R` followed by `createDB.R`.